-A complete and thorough chiropractic physical examination will then follow.
+A complete and thorough chiropractic physical examination administered by our chiropractor in Kelowna will then follow.
 This will include postural measurements to identify asymmetries (imbalance).
 Dr. Hallgrimson can now determine if he can help you.

 If he feels he can help you, you will then receive 3 to 5 specific cervical x-rays.
 Dr. Hallgrimson will then analyze these images to determine the specific nature of your upper cervical misalignment.
 With this information Dr. Hallgrimson can now safely deliver a precise correction to realign your head and neck & restore postural alignment.

 Once Dr. Hallgrimson has identified the problem he will start by showing you his findings on your x-rays.

 You will be given a comprehensive explanation as to how your specific upper cervical misalignment is altering your posture, creating symptoms & affecting your health.

 You will then receive a correction or an ‘adjustment’ by the doctor based on the specific calculations from your upper cervical x-rays.
 This is an accurate ‘light touch’ specific method of care making it extremely safe & effective.
 There is no twisting or rotating of the patients head and neck during treatment.